 - Official transcripts or documents in a language other than English must be translated into English by a certified English translator.

 - You may not enroll in coursework while at Yale.

 - Your proposed Yale Advisor must hold a faculty appointment in the Graduate School of Arts and Sciences in the program you elect to affiliate with.

 - The VAR program is a full-time program.

 - The Office of International Students and Scholars (OISS) will issue a visa to non-U.S. citizens who are accepted and can demonstrate sources of funding to cover the estimated monthly cost of living expenses as well as sufficient health insurance coverage.
-Consult this page for more information.
+Consult the Office of International Students and Scholars page for more information.

 - Yale will sponsor accepted international students for J-1 visa status.
-To be eligible for a J-1 student visa, a substantial portion of the student’s financial support must be from a scholarship, fellowship, or assistantship provided by an external funding source.
+To be eligible for a J-1 student visa, 30% of the student’s financial support toward tuition and living expenses must be from an external (non-personal, non-family) scholarship, fellowship, or assistantship.

-- All admission decisions are communicated in written form by the Graduate School of Arts and Sciences, not by individual departments or programs.
+- All admission decisions are communicated in writing by the Graduate School of Arts and Sciences, not by individual departments or programs.
 Only letters sent directly from the Graduate School may be considered official notifications of admission.